thavag-kr/elk-report-dashboard/README.md

 Also the docker compose uses a custom docker images that are hosted in scrsregistry.
 Docker files are provided

+You would need to have acccess to scrscontainer registry.

+Run
+1. $ az login
+2. $ az acr login -n scrscontainerregistry

 To Execute: $docker-compose up -d